picocms/Pico/in-depth/submission_guidelines.md

 Info

 : Here you can specify a few lines of "info" that will display above your description.
 The recommended items are `By` and `Last Updated`, but you can create your own items if they'd better fit the context of your theme or plugin.
+However, each item must at least give information about its license using the `License` item.

   If your entry is a port of someone else's work, please use the `Ported By` and `Original By` lines instead of the regular `By`.
 We'd like to make sure that the original content creators receive proper credit for their work.